 b) Alcohol influences many social, physical, mental, emotional, and psychological problems.

-c) Alcohol is a contributing factor in over 70% of all traffic fatalities and near one-half of all suicides.
+c) Alcohol is a contributing factor in a high percentage of traffic fatalities and near one-half of all suicides.

-d) Alcohol breaks up marriages, impoverishes families, displaces children from their homes.
+d) Alcohol is a catalyst to the breakup of marriages, impoverishment of families, and displacement of children from their homes.

 e) Alcohol causes congenital malformations and mental defects in children born to mothers who drank during pregnancy.

 f) Alcohol lowers moral resistance.
 (1 Thess 5:6-8)

 g) In America alone, alcohol is involved in over 40% of violent deaths.

 h) Alcohol costs the nation many -MANY- millions annually in medical care and jail maintenance’s, hundreds of millions in accidents, thousands of millions in wage losses.